Alcohol

 Alcohol addiction and AUD is a life-threatening condition that should be taken very seriously.
 Although it may seem impossible, alcohol addiction can be overcome with a comprehensive addiction treatment program and continued care.

 For most individuals, the first step in a comprehensive alcohol addiction treatment program is an alcohol detox program.
-Some individuals may be tempted to detox at home, but this is never a good idea as alcohol withdrawal can be extremely dangerous and unpredictable.
-Additionally, individuals who attempt to complete alcohol detoxification at home are much less likely to do so successfully, especially if alcoholic beverages are easily accessible.
+Some people might want to detox at home, but this is not a good idea.
+Alcohol withdrawal can be very dangerous and hard to predict.
+Also, people who try to detox from alcohol at home are less likely to succeed.
+This is especially true if they can easily get alcohol.

 What Are Alcohol Withdrawal Symptoms?